 The FA and the Senate have complementary roles.
 Under the California Higher Education Employment Relations Act (HEERA) of 1979, the authority of the Academic Senate is restricted to academic matters and the Senate is limited in its ability to address economic or employment interests of its faculty before the University or the Legislature or the Regents.

 What does the FA do?

 Since the 1970s the UCLA FA has been an important source of information about UC management activities, and a forum for gathering and expressing the opinions of faculty across the campus.
 Working independently and in concert with other UC faculty groups, the UCLA FA has addressed salary, pension, and health care issues, as well as calling attention to the inordinate growth of administration.
-The FA has met with the Legislative Analysts Office of the state assembly to express faculty concerns about state budget contributions to UC, and pending legislation of interest to faculty.
+As a member of the Council of University of California Faculty Associations (CUCFA), the UCLA FA works with faculty on other UC campuses to share information and respond to system-wide concerns.